NNTmux/newznab-tmux/README.md

 # SETUP

  * tmux 1.6 or newer is needed to runs these scripts.
 This script relies on tmux reporting that the "Pane is dead".
-That is how the script know to start another instance for that pane.
-Seeing "Pane si dead" is normal and expected.
+That is how the script knows that is nothing running in that pane and to restart it for another loop.
+Seeing "Pane is dead" is normal and expected.

  * These scripts were written and tested on Ubuntu 12.10 where bash is located at /bin/bash.
 You may need to create a symlink or edit these scripts accordingly.